opencv/opencv/modules/ml/doc/logistic_regression.rst

 -----------
 Trains the Logistic Regression classifier and returns true if successful.

-.. ocv:function:: bool train(const cv::Mat& data_i, const cv::Mat& labels_i)
+.. ocv:function:: bool CvLR::train(const cv::Mat& data, const cv::Mat& labels)

     :param data: The data variable of type ``CV_32F``.
 Each data instance has to be arranged per across different rows.